MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-updating-strings.md

           POST /users/xuid({xuid})/devices/current/titles/current

 Below are only the fields for setting Rich Presence strings.
-There are other optional fields related to the writing presence for a title not listed here.
+There are other optional fields related to writing presence for a title, not listed here.

 ## TitleRequest Object